-- 4.25 Reputation is central to assuring contract performance in all societies.27 In deciding whether to contract with a new partner, firms are guided by what they know about the potential partner's history of complying with contractual obligations.
+Reputation is central to ensuring contract performance in all societies.29 In deciding whether to contract with a new partner, firms are guided by what they know about the potential partner's history of complying with contractual obligations.
 A firm is more likely to contract with those who have a good reputation.
 Various entities have emerged to meet the demand for such information.
 They collect information on the creditworthiness and reliability of individuals and firms and provide it to financial institutions, industrial companies, and others in the business community.
-Those who contemplate breaching their obligations know that if they do, all will soon know. - 4.26 But government policy sometimes hinders the creation of firms that market reputation information by restricting the flow of commercial or financial data.
-Free-rider problems, highly concentrated financial systems, and other market failures can also retard the emergence of private organizations that gather and disseminate reputation information.28 Governments should first remove the impediments to circulating accurate data on creditworthiness.29 If private firms still do not enter the market, government can.
-In Bangladesh, Bolivia, Bulgaria, Nigeria, Romania, and Vietnam government-owned reporting agencies have been established, building on data collected by the central bank.30
+Those who contemplate breaching their obligations know that if they do, all will soon know.

+Government policy sometimes hinders the creation of firms that market reputation information by restricting the flow of commercial or financial data.
+Free-rider problems, highly concentrated financial systems, and other market failures can also retard the emergence of private organizations that gather and disseminate reputation information.30 Governments should first remove the impediments to circulating accurate data on creditworthiness.31 If private firms still do not enter the market, government can.
+In Bangladesh, Bolivia, Bulgaria, Nigeria, Romania, and Vietnam, government-owned reporting agencies have been established, building on data collected by the central bank.32

-Reform courts and other dispute resolution mechanisms
+Improve courts and other dispute resolution mechanisms

-4.27 There are limits to the reach of reputation-based mechanisms.
-Firms without a history of creditworthiness will have difficulty gaining a foothold in the market.
-Reputation mechanisms also depend on participants being willing to collectively boycott anyone with a bad reputation.
-As economies expand, however, the difficulties of enforcing a group boycott increases.
-More information on more individuals and firms must be collected and disseminated, and the temptation to cheat, or free-ride, on the agreement grows.
-Eventually, a centralized contract-enforcement mechanism operated by the state becomes a less costly alternative.31 Rather than incurring substantial costs before entering into a transaction, firms find it less expensive to turn to a court after the fact to resolve differences over performance.
+There are limits to the reach of reputationbased mechanisms.
+Firms without a history of creditworthiness will have difficulty gaining a foothold in the market resulting, in extreme cases, in the prevention of new entry altogether.33 Reputation mechanisms also depend on participants being willing to collectively boycott anyone with a bad reputation.
+As economies expand, however, the difficulties of enforcing a group boycott increase.
+More information must be collected and disseminated on more individuals and firms, and the temptation to cheat, or free-ride, on the agreement grows.
+Eventually a centralized contract enforcement mechanism operated by the state becomes a less costly alternative.34 Rather than incurring substantial costs before entering into a transaction, firms find it less expensive to turn to a court after the fact to resolve differences over performance.
 The importance of courts grows as the number of large and complex long-term transactions increases.